 To schedule a Consultation or ask a quesion:

-I am honored to have participated in and led a variety of non-denominational but deeply spiritual ceremonies and rituals for over two decades.
-As for religion, My faith is in the interconnectedness of all things, with no particular religion in the forefront and all religions bearing relevance.
+I am honored to have participated in and led a variety of deeply spiritual non-denominational ceremonies and rituals for over two decades.
+As for belief systems, my faith is in the interconnectedness of all things, with no particular religion in the forefront and all religions bearing relevance.

 Some ceremonies I’ve performed combine well with my massage therapy and/or reiki expertise, such as actively participating in a birth or death.
 I also have experience in performing weddings, house blessings, cleansings and warding; Earth-based semi-religious ceremonies & rituals, Full & New Moon ceremonies, and animal transitions/death.
 Most ceremonies & rituals I’ve had the pleasure of participating in have been what many would consider “casual”: not in a church, light in ceremony, etc., though I have taken part in formal weddings involving a variety of religions.